 Giles serves on the Planning Committee and the Chief Office Employment Committee.
 He is also Chairman of the Governance and Audit Committee and a co-convenor of the Editorial Board.
 In April 2013 Giles was appointed the Conservative Group’s Chief Whip by Cllr.
 Summers, the Conservative Leader of West Lindsey District Council, a post he retained following the 2015 elections.

 In early September 2015 Giles was awarded the position of Chairman of the Association of Public Service Excellence’s (APSE) Commercialisation and Finance Professional Practice Strategic Forum, and subsequently re-elected the following year and in 2017.
+In June 2018 Giles was elected to APSE’s National Council as a delegate for the Northern Region.

 Giles works locally for the Gainsborough Constituency Conservative Association, as Organising Secretary and for Sir Edward Leigh, Member of Parliament for the Gainsborough Constituency, as Constituency Communications Manager.
 Professionally since his graduation, Giles has worked most notably at the Environment Agency, Lincolnshire & Rutland Education and Business Partnership (EBP) and the Lincolnshire Association for the Care of the Elderly.